openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_frontend.rst

 * when rd=link  and rs1=link and rd=rs1,  push

 Mispredicted JAL or JALR instructions must not alter the RAS content.
-RAS misprediction occurrence is rare because RAS push and pop are done by not speculative instructions, but it can happen.
+RAS misprediction occurrence is rare, but it can happen.

 The RAS is never flushed.